arvizuaj/strength_and_honor/README.md

 # strengh_and_honor
-repo with application for fantasy football application
+repo with fantasy football application